 Sports betting is regulated under region-specific laws, with each state (Bundesländer) having its own rules.

 Ace Alliance is a leading provider of fact-based iGaming content backed by insights from professionals and our in-depth industry knowledge.
-We carefully analyse all online casino sites in Austria, focusing on the following key features.
+We carefully analyse real money casinos in Austria, focusing on the following key features.

 Gambling in Austria is believed to date back to the 17th century, when groups of low-income people used to gather and play dice and other simple games.
 Below is an overview of the country’s transition from land-based to online gambling.